nazmul34/StackEdit/1279 - Graph Coloring.md

    *free element = n - number of pivot element*

    in the RREF matrix.
-Pivot element have only
+Pivot element have only one solution.But free element can have infinity number of solution.
+Here number of color is K,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDE2MzI2NTEsLTE5MTY5OTc0MzksLT
+eyJoaXN0b3J5IjpbLTE2NDQ0OTcxNjAsLTE5MTY5OTc0MzksLT
 QxODY0NjM0MCw4NDIxODg1MTJdfQ==
 -->